ec429/fc-aviation/README.md

 An aircraft carrier's loadout will probably be some mix of TBs, DBs, attackers and fighters.
 The TBs go after enemy carriers, the fighters (CAP, Combat Air Patrol) deal with any strikes the enemy carriers launched, and the DBs and attackers support operations on land.
 (The fighters might also fly some escort missions.)
 The proportions of the different types will depend on what you expect to be fighting against — if the enemy has a lot of carriers, you'll need sizeable TB and CAP contingents, but if the enemy's airpower is weak in the theatre of operations you might be able to fill up with strike aircraft instead.

 Some of the Light Bombers are also carrier-capable.
 The main value of this is reconnaisance, allowing you to Investigate City far from your homeland, but they can also have a rôle in wearing down a carrier's defending fighters (as can the DBs) since the TBs suffer a 50% penalty in this match-up (scrambling fighters are thus very likely to shoot down an attacking torper).

+In the ’40s attackers like the Naval Strike Fighter begin to replace DBs, and postwar the Naval Attack Jet takes over the TBs' rôle as well.
+In the ’60s the VTOL Attack Jet adds air-to-air capability, making it potentially able to constitute a carrier's entire air group.

 #### Kamikaze